santashjena95/GCP-Dataflow-Datapipeline/README.md

 ## NOTE: when using --save_main_session don't keep any global variable or we can get error.

 ## NOTE: If we have multiple functions we have to use "--save_main_session" flag or we will get not found custom function error.

+## NOTE: Always make sure the worker is able to install the packages.
+We might need Cloud NAT for it.